New Home Prices Gain in Spartanburg According to Recent Figures, Sales Decrease

 In the Spartanburg, SC market, new home closings declined year-over-year in April, and there were signs the market may be weakening with a percentage decline steeper than March 2014.
 New home closings saw a 31.4% fall from a year earlier to 35.
 In comparison, new home closings in the same month last year saw a 7.3% fall year-over-year in March.

 A total of 506 new homes were sold during the 12 months that ended in April, down from 522 for the year that ended in March.

-Out of all housing closings, new home closings represented 11.9%.
-This is a drop 14.8% of closings a year earlier.
-Following a year-over-year increase in August, closings of new and existing homes also rose year-over-year in September.
+Out of all housing closings, new home closings made up 10.5%.
+This is a fall 14.7% of closings a year earlier.
+For new and existing homes, closings dropped in April after also declining in March year-over-year.

 Pricing and Mortgage Trends

 In April, the average price of newly sold homes rose 10.4% year-over-year to $191,133 per unit.
 This lift is smaller than the 11.0% boost in March year-over-year.

 For newly sold homes, the average mortgage size saw a boost year-over-year along with new home prices.
 In April 2014, the average mortgage size on newly sold homes saw a 2.1% surge from a year earlier.
 Average mortgage size gained 1.0% in March 2014 from a year earlier.